 Entry and exit

 Australians visiting Cambodia require a visa.
-The Cambodian Government has introduced an electronic tourist visa ("e-visa") facility.
-Travellers are able to apply for a tourist visa on-line through the Cambodian Ministry of Foreign Affairs and International Cooperation’s website.
-E-visas are only valid for entry through Phnom Penh International Airport, Siem Reap International Airport, Koh Kong City (Cham Yeam), Poipet (Banteay Meanchey) and Bavet (Svay Rieng).
+The Cambodian Government has an electronic tourist visa ("e-visa") facility.
+Travellers are able to apply for a tourist visa online through the Cambodian Ministry of Foreign Affairs and International Cooperation.
+E-visas are only valid for entry through Phnom Penh International Airport, Siem Reap International Airport, Cham Yeam (Koh Kong), Poipet (Banteay Meanchey) and Bavet (Svay Rieng).
 E-visas are not supported at other entry points.
-Your passport must have at least six months’ validity remaining when you arrive in Cambodia on an e-visa.
+Your passport must have at least six months validity remaining when you arrive in Cambodia on an e-visa.

 Cambodian visas are normally available on arrival as well.
-Your passport must have at least four months' validity remaining when you apply for a visa on arrival in Cambodia.
-You should be aware that all neighbouring countries (Thailand, Vietnam and Laos) require passports to have at least six months’ validity.
+Your passport must have at least four months validity remaining when you apply for a visa on arrival in Cambodia.
+You should be aware however that all neighbouring countries (Thailand, Vietnam and Laos) require passports to have at least six months validity.
 Local immigration authorities may deny entry and deport people who do not meet this requirement, even if they intend staying only for a short period.
+Day trips (arriving and departing on the same day) are not permitted except when arriving and departing via Phnom Penh International Airport.

 Ensure you have a valid visa for the duration of your stay in Cambodia.
-Overstaying your visa in Cambodia can be considered a serious offence.
-Travellers who overstay entry permits may not be allowed to leave Cambodia until a fine is paid.
-For overstays of less than one month from the visa expiry date, travellers can pay a fine at the airport on departure.
+Overstaying your visa is considered a serious offence, and you may not be allowed to leave Cambodia until a fine is paid.
+For overstays of less than one month from the visa expiry date, travellers can usually pay the fine at the airport on departure.
 Travellers who have overstayed their visa by more than one month may face severe penalties including imprisonment, deportation and/or being placed on an immigration blacklist to prevent them from returning to Cambodia.

-If your passport is stolen during your stay in Cambodia, you will require a police report to obtain an exit visa.
+If your passport is lost or stolen during your stay in Cambodia, you will require a police report to obtain an exit visa.
 The police report must be applied for in person at the tourist police station closest to where the incident occurred.
-You will also need to apply for a new exit visa with the Cambodian immigration authorites.
+You will also need to apply for a new exit visa with the Cambodian immigration authorities.
 Approval for an exit visa will take around 3 working days from the Cambodian Department of Immigration.
+You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

-Cambodian-Thai Border: Six legal international border crossing points are open for foreign travellers on the Cambodian-Thai border at Koh Kong City (Cham Yeam), O Smach (Oddar Meanchey), Poipet (Banteay Meanchey), Prum (Pailin), Dong (Kamrieng Battambang) and Caom (Oddar Meanchey).
+Cambodian-Thai Border: Six legal international border crossing points are open for foreign travellers on the Cambodian-Thai border at Cham Yeam (Koh Kong), O Smach (Oddar Meanchey), Poipet (Banteay Meanchey), Prom (Pailin), Daung (Battambang) and Chorma (Oddar Meanchey).
 Cambodian visas can be obtained at these border crossings.

 Cambodian-Vietnamese Border: Cambodian visas can be obtained at the international border crossing points at Bavet (Svay Rieng), Kaam Samnor (Kandal Mekong), Trapaing Sre (Kratie) and Phnom Den (Takeo).
 The Cambodian Ministry of Tourism also reports that Cambodian visas can be obtained on arrival at six other border crossings between Cambodia and Vietnam, but you should confirm this prior to travelling, as entry and exit conditions change regularly.
 Vietnamese visas must be obtained prior to travelling to the border.

-Cambodian-Lao Border: The Lao side of the border crossing at Dong Krolor-Veun Kham is often closed to foreign travellers with little notice.
+Cambodian-Lao Border: The Lao side of the border crossing at Dong Krolo (Stung Treng)is often closed to foreign travellers with little notice.
 The border crossing is in an isolated location 50km to the north of the Cambodian provincial centre of Stung Treng.
 It is not serviced by public transport, although rudimentary and unreliable private motorbike and truck services run to Stung Treng.
 Cambodian and Lao visas cannot be obtained at the border.

 If travelling by air between Cambodia and Laos, Cambodian visas can be obtained on arrival at Siem Reap or Phnom Penh international airports.